openstack-archive/fuel-library/docs/pages/introduction/release-notes/v3-0-grizzly.rst

 **Deployment of CentOS 6.4**

   CentOS 6.4 is now used as the base operating system for the Fuel master node as well as the deployed slave nodes when deploying via Fuel Web.
 It is also the Operating System included in the Fuel Library ISO.
   Red Hat Enterprise Linux continues to be an available choice when deploying through the Fuel Library CLI.
-Support for Ubuntu® is expected in a near future maintenance release.
+Support for Ubuntu® is expected in a near future release.

 **Deployment of Cinder from Fuel Web**